-For almost a decade, we have partnered with Massaro Community Farm in offering hands-on beekeeping workshops from March through September.
-They are the first and only apiary workshops conducted on a CSA farm site in Connecticut.
-The workshops focus on best practices in maintaining healthy colonies in Langstroth hives with particular attention to the monitoring of honey bee pests and diseases.
+For almost a decade, we have partnered with Massaro Community Farm in offering hands-on beekeeping workshops from March through September.* The first & only apiary workshops conducted on a CSA farm site in Connecticut, these focus on best practices in maintaining healthy colonies in Langstroth hives, with particular attention to the monitoring of honey bee pests and diseases.

-All of our workshops are conducted by Ted Jones.
+Our workshops are conducted by Ted Jones.
 Ted and his wife, Becky are the owners of Jones Apiaries in Farmington.
-Ted has over 47 years of experience as a beekeeper and his workshop instruction is based on the wealth of knowledge and skill that he has acquired over those years.
+With over 47 years of experience as a beekeeper, Ted's workshop instruction is based on a wealth of knowledge and skill acquired over years in beekeeping.
 He has been active in CBA throughout his beekeeping career, serving as president of our organization for seven years.
-He is the CBA delegate to the American Beekeeping Federation and with his wife, Becky the recipients of the CBA Beekeeper of the Year Award and the Charles and Evelyn Divelbiss Award from the Eastern Apiculture Society.
-Ted is recognized in New England and beyond for his expertise and he consults with many organizations, institutions and beekeepers to provide contemporary best practices guidance and direction for the many challenges beekeeping is facing today.
+He is the CBA delegate to the American Beekeeping Federation and with his wife, Becky, recipient of the CBA Beekeeper of the Year Award and the Charles & Evelyn Divelbiss Award from the Eastern Apiculture Society.
+Ted is recognized in New England and beyond for his expertise, and he consults with many organizations, institutions & beekeepers to provide contemporary best practices guidance & direction for the challenges facing beekeeping today.